safaabbes/thesis-project/README.md

         setting a batch size > 40 would be more coherent with weighted random sampler however it will become inconsistent with baseline and other work + when setting bs= 64 it gives cuda out of memory for all domains without using any cycle (??)
 - [x] Study Davide's code
 - [x] Clean code
+- [x] Run Baseline Training for 40 epochs and saving confusion matrices for comparision with new models (Use SENTRY's model and original ResNet50)
+- [x] Implement Model v2 with domainNet clustering
+- [x] Test Model v2

 (28/11/2022)
 - [x] fix number of samples used for each training step